10 of the greatest women’s footballers of all time

 We’ve put together a list of 10 of the best and most inspirational women to play the game.
-Trust us, this was really hard and to prove that here’s a brief list of the players that missed out: Brandi Chastain, Carli Lloyd, Hope Solo, Alex Morgan, Tiffeny Milbrett, Kristine Lilly, Hanna Ljungberg, Kelly Smith, Homare Sawa, Shannon Boxx, Ada Hegerberg.
+Trust us, this was really hard and to prove that here’s a brief list of the players that missed out: Brandi Chastain, Carli Lloyd, Alex Morgan, Tiffeny Milbrett, Kristine Lilly, Hanna Ljungberg, Kelly Smith, Homare Sawa, Shannon Boxx, Ada Hegerberg.
 We could go on for days…

 International caps and goals: 163 caps, 106 goals